ana-vela/netlify-blog/_data/blog/2021-04-15-how-to-overcome-3-common-roadblocks-when-starting-a-developer-blog.md

 - Share your experience of a bootcamp you attended

-## Roadblock #3 - What Will Your Writing Process Will Be Like?
+## Roadblock #3 - What Will Your Writing Process Be Like?

 Now that you know where you will publish and what topics you'll write about, you'll want to figure out a routine to get these posts written.